Dublin: Twin and partner cities

-The city also has "friendship" or "co-operation agreements" with a number of other cities: Moscow (since 2009) and St Petersburg (since 2010) in Russia and Guadalajara in Mexico (since 2013), and has previously proposed an agreement with Rio de Janeiro also.
+The city also has "friendship" or "co-operation agreements" with several other cities: Moscow (since 2009) and St Petersburg (since 2010) in Russia and Guadalajara in Mexico (since 2013), and has previously proposed an agreement with Rio de Janeiro also.
 Previous agreements have included those with Mexico City (2014−2018), Tbilisi in Georgia (2014−2017) and Wuhan in China (2016−2019).

+Portal project

+As of 2025, Dublin was one of several cities containing an interactive 'Portal' installation.
+This series of installations shows a video feed of locations including Dublin, Vilnius in Lithuania, Lublin in Poland, Philadelphia in the United States and Ipswich in United Kingdom.